-.1 The functional requirements of the GMDSS are detailed in SOLAS chapter IV, regulation 4.
+2.1.1 The functional requirements of the GMDSS are detailed in SOLAS-74, regulation IV /4.1.1.

 It is of great safety importance that all requirements laid down are fulfilled.

-The most important requirement is that "Every ship, while at sea, shall be capable of transmitting ship-to-shore distress alerts by at least two separate and independent means each using a different radiocommunication service".
+The most important requirement is that "every ship, while at sea, shall be capable of transmitting ship-to-shore distress alerts by at least two separate and independent means, each using a different radiocommunication service".